MMetze/DMHelper/DMHelperDocumentation/FirstSteps.md

 ## Download and install
 Get the latest copy of DMHelper from our [itch.io](https://dm-helper.itch.io/dm-helper) page.<br />
 Unpack the archive to an destination of your choosing.
-Keep in mind that you might want to put some files (like maps and charakter portraits) in the same location.
+Keep in mind that you might want to put some files (like maps and character portraits) in the same location.
 If kept in different folders, it is a little bit less likely to accidentaly delete some files of your campaign if you do an update.<br />
 * [MyCampaigns]
  * [DMHelper]
  * [Campaign ONE]